ABOUT

 Cancellation Policy

-We will fully refund your conference registration fee ONLY if the organisers cancel the conference or the public authorities impose travel restrictions (deny entry into Spain or quarantine measures before arrival).
+We will fully refund your conference registration fee ONLY if the organizers cancel the conference or the public authorities impose travel restrictions (deny entry into Spain or quarantine measures before arrival).

 VISA Requests

 We are able to provide you a letter to request a visa to travel to Spain and attend the Conference.
-All requests must be addressed to Mirela Mazalu (m.mazalu@euca,eu) as soon as possible.
+All requests must be addressed to Mirela Mazalu (m.mazalu@euca.eu) as soon as possible.

 Kevin Kruger